How to order wine like a pro, according to the world's best sommelier

 If you disagree with the sommelier’s recommendations, “talk to them and see if you can get the bottle changed,” Tomsons said.
 For a wine you picked yourself, it gets trickier.
 “Ultimately, it boils down to how hospitable the restaurant is,” he said.
 “I’ve had situations where a guest did not like the wine that he chose himself.
 So the question is, what is more important, the wine or the guest?
 And let’s be realistic, we can sell (the rejected) wine by the glass, let the guest choose another wine, and he will be happy.”

-(Hero and featured image credit: Thomas Barwick / Stone / Getty Images)
+Hero and featured image: Courtesy Thomas Barwick / Stone / Getty Images

 Frequently Asked Questions (FAQs)